Willow Springs Recovery - Austin, Texas

 What happens at inpatient drug rehab in Plano, TX?

-After people go through detox, they undergo inpatient substance abuse treatment in Plano, TX.
+After people go through detox, they undergo inpatient substance use disorder treatment in Plano, TX.

 This treatment varies by what people use, how much they’ve used, and other factors.
 For example, if a person has been addicted to opioid drugs and has undergone detox, they’ll need ongoing assistance to address their conditions.